Frequently Asked Questions

 Are there any participation requirements?

 Absolutely not.
 There are no expectations related to previous knowledge, experience, or positioning.
-What truly matters is that everyone involved is treated with respect.
-Hence, every learning space and dialogue begins with a brief agreement on how we collectively approach discussions about sensitive topics, specific examples, or language use.
+What matters is that everyone involved is treated with respect.
+Hence, every learning space and dialogue begins with a brief agreement on how we approach discussions about sensitive topics.

 Do you always work alone?

-While I often operate independently, certain topics, target groups, and group sizes necessitate collaboration with other experts.
+I often work independently, but depending on the topic and group size, I collaborate with other experts.
 I find great value in co-facilitating processes with inspiring individuals.

 Do the prices differ depending on the organisation?

 Indeed, they do.
-Small non-profit organisations wholly dedicated to the protection of marginalised groups pay a reduced rate compared to others.
-Important initiatives are supported by this form of distribution.
+For example, small non-profit organisations wholly dedicated to the protection of marginalised groups pay a reduced rate compared to others.
+This form of (re)distribution supports important initiatives.

 What is the minimum and maximum number of participants?

-There is no minimum number, and the smallest groups usually consist of 4 people.
-Ideally, there are no more than 15 people in a group, but there is room for discussion.
-Bigger teams are divided into smaller groups, e.g. depending on the department.
-Manageable group sizes ensure that everyone can raise their questions and that each session is tailored to the particular needs of the participants.
+There is no minimum number, and the smallest groups tend to consist of 4 people.
+Ideally, there are no more than 15 people in a group to ensure that everyone can raise their questions and contribute.
+Larger teams are divided into smaller groups, e.g., based on department or schedule availability.

 Are online sessions possible?

-Will this cause more tension or trouble in the team?
+Will this process cause more tension or trouble in the team?